4RDO/programming-notes/README.md

-# programming-notes
+# My Programming Documentation Journey

-Documenting what I learn while programming and while learning different languages.
+I will document what I learn about syntax,
+In this